Thomas Taylour, 1st Marquess of Headfort1

 Rosemary Sybil Turnor1

 Rosemary Sybil Turnor was born on 9 September 1924.
-She is the daughter of Major Herbert Broke Turnor and Lady Enid Victoria Rachel Fane.1 She married Alastair McCorquodale, son of Major Kenneth McCorquodale and Ellen Viva Martin, on 26 July 1947.1
+She was the daughter of Major Herbert Broke Turnor and Lady Enid Victoria Rachel Fane.1 She married Alastair McCorquodale, son of Major Kenneth McCorquodale and Ellen Viva Martin, on 26 July 1947.1 She died on 21 September 2015 at age 91 at France.2

 From 26 July 1947, her married name became McCorquodale.1